-- (1) A member of the Chamber who is entitled to vote has the right- - (a) to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these Rules; and - (b) to submit items of business for consideration at a general meeting; and - (c) to attend and be heard at general meetings; and

-- (d) to vote at a general meeting; and - (e) to have access to the minutes of general meetings and other documents of the Chamber as provided under rule $\frac{7547}{1}$; and - (f) to inspect the register of members subject to any restrictions about personal information reasonably requested by the member- - (2) A member is entitled to vote if- - (a) the member is a member other than an Honorary member; and - (b) more than 2-14 business days have passed since he or she became a member of the Chamber; and - (c) their member's membership rights are not suspended for any reason. - (3) The liability of a member to contribute towards the payment of the debts and liabilities of the Chamber or the cost, charges and expenses of the winding up of the Chamber is limited to the amount, if any, unpaid by such member in respect of membership of the Chamber as required by Rule 12.
+- (1) A member of the Chamber who is entitled to vote has the right- - (a) to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these Rules; and - (b) to submit items of business for consideration at a general meeting; and - (c) to attend and be heard at general meetings; and - (d) to vote at a general meeting; and - (e) to have access to the minutes of general meetings and other documents of the Chamber as provided under rule 75; and - (f) to inspect the register of members. - (2) A member is entitled to vote if- - (a) the member is a member other than an Honorary member; and - (b) more than 2 business days have passed since he or she became a member of the Chamber; and - (c) the member's membership rights are not suspended for any reason. - (3) The liability of a member to contribute towards the payment of the debts and liabilities of the Chamber or the cost, charges and expenses of the winding up of the Chamber is limited to the amount, if any, unpaid by such member in respect of membership of the Chamber as required by Rule 12.